lsst-sqre/csi-filestore-test/README.md

 kubectl apply -f csi-pod.yaml
 ```

-3. `kubectl exec` into the pod `csi-basic`, copy files to their new
+3. `kubectl exec` into the pod `csi-basic` and copy files to their new
    destinations, or whatever else.
+This all works swimmingly.

 Concurrency
 -----------

 1. Delete the Basic functionality resources.
 You shouldn't have to do
-   this, but here we are.
+   this, but I'm going to so that we have a minimal replication test for
+   the very surprising way this will fail.
 ```
 kubectl delete -n csi-test pod csi-basic kubectl delete -n csi-test pvc csi-home-pvc csi-project-pvc csi-scratch-pvc